vehsamrak/gorep/README.md

 for accessing domain objects. (c) [Martin Fowler](https://martinfowler.com/eaaCatalog/repository.html)

 ### Supported databases
-Only PostgreSQL is supported for now.
+Only **PostgreSQL** is supported for now.
-Default schema is "public", and could be changed prefixing table name with schema.
-For example, to fetch use table named "table_name" and schema "schema_name" you should pass "schema_name.table_name" as table name.
-If no prefix set to table name, default "public" schema would be used.
+Default schema is "public", which could be changed by prefixing table name with schema name.
+For example, to fetch table named "table_name" and schema "schema_name" - you should pass "schema_name.table_name" as table name.
+If no prefix set to table name, then default "public" schema would be used.
 Thereby "table_name" and "public.table_name" are equal.

 ## Usage